runmachine-io/runmachine/cmd/runm-metadata/docs/data_layout.md

 `rhel7.5.2` and `debian-sid` in a project with the UUID `eff883565999408dbec3eb5070d5ecf5`.
 There is also a machine object named `instance0-appgroupA` with the UUID of `3bf3e700f11b4a7cb99244c554b3a856`.

-The valued keys in the `$OBJECTS/by-uuid/` key namespace have the UUID of the object as the key and a serialized Google Protobuffer message of the [Object](../../../proto/defs/object.proto) itself as the value.

-**NOTE**: Having the serialized Object protobuffer message as the value of the `%OBJECTS/by-uuid/` key namespace's valued keys allows the `runm-metadata` service to answer queries like "get me the tags on this object" with an efficient single key fetch operation.

 ### The `$PROPERTY_SCHEMAS` key namespace